Happy Tuesday, friends!

 - 3/4 cup lukewarm water

 Spoon and level all purpose flour to measure out 2 cups.
-In a medium bowl, mix the flour, baking powder and salt together.
+In a medium bowl, mix the flour and salt together.
 Form a well in the center, pushing the dry ingredients to the sides.

-Cover loosely with a towel, plastic wrap or plate and set aside for at least a half hour.
-I find that the tortilla dough tends to soften and is moister and easier to roll out when it has rested.
+Cover loosely with a towel or plastic wrap and set aside for at least 10 minutes.
+I find that the tortilla dough is easier to roll out when it has rested.

-Heat up a pan, add a tortilla and cook until it cooks, flipping it over every 30 seconds or so.
-Serve immediately or store in an airtight container to prevent it from hardening.
+Heat up a pan, add a tortilla and cook, flipping it over every 30 seconds or so.
+Serve immediately or store in an airtight container to prevent it from drying out.